AIC Arbitration Rules

 9.2 On formation of a Board of Appeal a reserve member shall be nominated to be available to replace an appointed member in the case of illness, death, refusal to act, incapacity, or inability to act.

-9.3 The reserve member shall retain his availability to attend / participate as a member of the Board of Appeal on the day/days set for the hearing.
-In the event of his non-participation he shall be entitled to a fee, as determined from time to time, for each day set aside.
+9.3 The reserve member shall retain their availability to attend / participate as a member of the Board of Appeal on the day/days set for the hearing.
+In the event of their non-participation they shall be entitled to a fee, as determined from time to time, for each day set aside.

 Rule 10.
 Appeal Procedure